DetachHead/typed-nodejs-assert/readme.md

   //@ts-expect-error TS2345: Argument of type '{}' is not assignable to parameter of type 'Foo'.
 Property 'bar' is missing in type '{}' but required in type 'Foo' assert.deepStrictEqual(foo, {})
   ```
-- [power-assert](https://npmjs.org/power-assert) can only be imported using UMD syntax
+- [power-assert](https://npmjs.org/power-assert) can only be imported using commonJS syntax
   (ie. `const assert = require('power-assert')`), meaning it's treated as `any` by the compiler in many cases

 ## how to use